Design, construction, and operation of a 30-ton Water-based Liquid scintillator detector at Brookhaven National Laboratory: Commissioning

 \section{Commissioning}

 The commissioning of the 30-ton detector was an intensive, multi-month campaign to integrate and stabilize all hardware and software components before the introduction of the WbLS.
-This entire period, from the initial power-on to the start of stable operations, was conducted with the tank filled exclusively with purified water, providing a crucial baseline for detector performance.
+This entire period, from the initial power-on to the start of stable operations, was conducted with the tank filled with purified water, providing a crucial baseline for detector performance.
+The goal is to establish a trigger scheme capable of tagging muons that traverse the tank.
+These tagged muon events will serve as a proxy for monitoring the detector stability over time.

 The process officially began on July 23, 2024, with the first activation of the PMTs.
-The trigger is formed by a multi-layer scintillator hodoscope, with two layers of paddles installed above the tank and two layers below.
+The trigger is formed by a multi-layer scintillator paddles, with two layers of paddles installed above the tank and two layers below.
 Each layer is composed of four individual 20 cm x 90 cm plastic scintillator bars, arranged to cover the central region of the detector.
 To streamline the system, the four paddles within each layer share a common high-voltage supply.
 Their signals are processed through discriminators to create uniform logic pulses, which are then timed and recorded by a CAEN V1740 digitizer.
 A significant effort was made to tune each individual paddle to a steady rate of approximately 20 Hz, ensuring high and consistent trigger efficiency.
 In order to tag the crossing muons, we require a time coincidence between signals in the top and bottom paddle layers as well as a majority signal from at least five of the bottom PMTs.
 A second, independent trigger path was established for the alpha source calibration system, allowing for dedicated low-light calibration runs without interference from the cosmic ray flux.
 Fig.~\ref{fig:event_display} shows a cosmic muon candidate display in an early run demonstrating that all the PMTs were functioning as expected during the commissioning.

 In the final phase of commissioning, the detector's vital support systems were validated, including comprehensive tests of the WbLS pumping and circulation system to ensure its readiness for long-term operation.
 By January 2025, all detector subsystems—the trigger, high voltage, DAQ, calibration, and preliminary circulation systems—were fully integrated, tested, and stabilized.
 The commissioning phase was declared complete, and the detector began a prolonged period of stable data-taking with water.
 This steady-state operation provided a high-quality baseline dataset, essential for understanding the detector's response before the first injection of WbLS concentrate on April 1, 2025.